openshift-pipelines/pipelines-as-code/docs/content/docs/guide/cli.md

 You need to verify that `git-clone` task (if you use it) can access the repository to the SHA.
-Which mean if you test your current source code you need to push it first before using `tkn pac resolve|kubectl apply`.
+Which mean if you test your current source code you need to push it first before using `tkn pac resolve|kubectl create -`.

 Compared with running directly on CI, you need to explicitly specify the list of filenames or directory where you have the templates.